tsj5/APBS_Qt_plugin/README.md

 The current version of the plugin (version 2.1) was written against the `tkinter` GUI library used in PyMOL 1.x; version 2.x of PyMOL migrated to PyQt.
 There is [legacy support](https://pymolwiki.org/index.php/PluginArchitecture#init_plugin) for `tkinter`-based plugins (not implemented in the APBS Tools plugin), but I wanted to take this as an opportunity to update it to PyQt.

+## Design considerations

+I've attempted to reorganize the code along the lines of the (hierarchical) Model-View-Controller pattern.
+This is *absolutely* overkill for an application whose scope is this small, but I wanted to use the project as a way to explore coding practices that scale to large applications.

+At least subjectively, this has felt like "going against the grain" of PyQt's intentions.
+Qt's use of Model/View terminology refers to something subtantively different, as clarified in [this SO post](https://stackoverflow.com/questions/5543198/why-qt-is-misusing-model-view-terminology).
+UI widgets operate according to an event-driven paradigm using [signals and slots](https://doc.qt.io/qtforpython/overviews/signalsandslots.html), but neither PyQt's `*Model` objects or the base data types wrapped from C++ Qt have predefined signals or slots: these need to be defined manually on the Model class (as in [this example](https://stackoverflow.com/a/26699122)), which results in boilerplate code and redundant definitions.

+The solution I've used here (perhaps the most novel part of this project) is to combine a solution proposed [here](https://stackoverflow.com/a/66266877) with the [attrs](https://www.attrs.org/en/stable/) package to automate defintion of signals for Model classes.

 ## Credits

 The original APBS Tools plugin was written by Michael G. Lerner in 2009, with contributions from Heather A. Carlson and Warren L. DeLano.
 The current version is available [here](https://github.com/Pymol-Scripts/Pymol-script-repo/blob/master/plugins/apbsplugin.py).